ArduPilot/ardupilot_wiki/planner2/source/docs/installation-for-linux.rst

 Common problems
 ===============

-If you find the APM Planner 2 is unable to connect to the APM2/Pixhawk, it may be because of the modemmanager package.
+If you find the APM Planner 2 is unable to connect to the autopilot, it may be because of the modemmanager package.
 Uninstall this package by entering the following command into a terminal window: